Feature Comparison 2026

 Where AutoClip Wins

-• No YouTube channel monitoring — every episode requires a manual upload or URL paste
+• Nothing watches a channel — every episode is a manual upload or feed import

-• No auto-posting to TikTok, Instagram Reels, or YouTube Shorts
+• No posting to TikTok, Instagram Reels, or YouTube Shorts

-• No 9:16 reframing or vertical video output — audiograms only, not true video clips
+• No 9:16 reframing or vertical video output — audiograms are not short-form video clips

 Where Castmagic Excels

-• Audiogram builder with waveform animation for audio-first platforms
+• Audiogram builder with waveform animation, which suits audio-first feeds

 Verdict